Boltzmann Sampling by Diabatic Quantum Annealing: Boltzmann sampling of the Ising spin systems

 In Fig.~\ref{fig:2d}(b--d), we also compare $P_\mathrm{B}$ (solid curves) with $P_\mathrm{Q}$ (dashed curves) using the observables $\langle |m| \rangle$, $\chi$, and $U_4$.
 As observed in the infinite-range model, both distributions yield similar statistics in the low- and the high-temperature limits, and significant deviations are observed in the regime around the critical temperature.
 Notably, in contrast to the general trend, $P_\mathrm{Q}$ overestimates the transition point for $N = 4$.
 But as we increase $N$, $P_\mathrm{Q}$ increasingly underestimates $T_\mathrm{c}$, recovering the general trend.
-Overall, there is no evidence for any qualitatively different behaviors caused by the lattice structure.
 While the differences between the two distributions appear to be smaller for this case compared to the case of the infinite-range model, we expect the deviations to become much greater for the annealing processes with larger $N$.